-From this we can estimate how much power you are using at different times of day and how much it will cost to get a total value.
-We also add on the standing charge.
+- We then estimate how much power you are using at different times of day and how much it will cost to get a total value for a year on the Energy Local tariff.
+We also add on the standing charge and Club fee.

 Remember this is just an estimate.

 You can see the Time of Use Tariff and the Match Tariff on your Club page.
 Click here for a list of Energy Local Clubs.

 When you join Octopus Energy you will be automatically put on to a standard direct debit.
 This means you pay a fixed amount on the same day each month based on your estimated consumption.
 Once your Octopus Energy account is set up, you can log in to adjust the amount of your fixed direct debit.
 If you wish you change to variable direct debit, this means you will receive notification of how much you owe for that month and it will be taken out of your bank account a few days later.